 Contractor fraud on personal and business property claims is an ongoing problem.
 Be mindful of contractors who come to your home or business location without any notice or invitation.
 Never pay for a job before the work is completed on your home or building.
 A good tip is to check with the Better Business Bureau prior to contracting with a company that you are not familiar with.
 Be sure to call your insurance company to discuss the repairs and the contractor before approving any work.

-Always review your medical bills and EOB (explanation of benefits) forms to assure that the treatment being billed was performed.
+Always review your medical bills and explanation of benefits (EOB) forms to assure that the treatment being billed was performed.
 Question providers when treatment is recommended that does not match your injury.

-If you suspect that a co-worker may be committing WC fraud, notify your employer of your suspicions.
+If you suspect that a coworker may be committing workers' compensation fraud, notify your employer of your suspicions.

 Business owners need to be diligent in making sure that their premises do not provide the opportunity for someone to make a claim.
 Keeping up on cleaning, removing barriers on the floor and maintaining premises video are all keys to avoiding fraud.
 It is important to resist requests for instant payment when someone has an alleged slip and fall.
 Report all claims immediately to your carrier as an important step to protecting your business.